-DCOM 299 Portfolio (formerly DCOM 099) is a formative demonstration of students’ ability to integrate the different elements of the DigiCOM curriculum.
+DCOM 099/299 Portfolio is a formative demonstration of students’ ability to integrate the different elements of the digiCOM curriculum.
 Its purpose is to ensure that all students are adequately prepared to enter the workforce and showcase students’ skillsets, thinking, and preparation in the core and concentration.
-DCOM 299 is the prerequisite for taking DCOM 400 Internship.
+DCOM 099 is the prerequisite for taking DCOM 400 Internship.
 The portfolio must be in both print and a digital medium appropriate to the student's concentration and interests.

-The work/projects drawn from the Core must be from all six concentrations, including DCOM 130 Principles of Information Design and DCOM 131 Usability Design and Testing.
+The work/projects drawn from the Core must be from all four concentrations, as well as DCOM 130 Principles of Information Design and possibly DCOM 131 Usability Design and Testing.
 The purpose of the works drawn from the core is to:

 - demonstrate a competency of the material covered across the core

 - show how student work successfully integrates principles/ideas of the courses in the core

 - provide insight into the students’ competency in the principles of Human-Centered Design and Usability

 The work that is drawn from the proposed Concentration must demonstrate a mastery (or potential mastery) of the principles and skills covered in that concentration.